-fs.usda.gov/main/mbs/home fs.usda.gov/main/okawen/home
+fs.usda.gov/main/mbs/home | fs.usda.gov/main/okawen/home

-National Park Service (NPS) - The National Park Service administers the National Heritage Area program, providing financial support and technical assistance to each of the 55 National Heritage Areas and their local coordinating entities.
+National Park Service (NPS).
+The NPS administers the National Heritage Areas program, providing financial support and technical assistance to each of the 55 NHAs and their local coordinating entities.
 National Park landscapes such as Mt.
 Rainier and the Olympic Mountains are important parts of the Greenway viewshed, and the NPS manages several programs and park units within the Greenway NHA boundary.
-NPS staff with the Rivers, Trails and Conservation Assistance Program provide technical and planning assistance (e.g., the Middle Fork Snoqualmie River Access Concept Plan).
+NPS staff participated on the Technical Advisory Committee that developed the original Mountains to Sound Greenway concept plan in the 1990's, and the NPS Regional Director served on the Greenway Trust Board of Directors during that first decade.
+NPS staff with the Rivers, Trails and Conservation Assistance Program continue to provide technical and planning assistance (e.g., the Middle Fork Snoqualmie River Access Concept Plan).
 The Klondike Gold Rush Museum in Seattle's historic Pioneer Square district highlights Seattle's role during and after the gold rush.
 NPS staff collaborate with public and private partners to educate youth, and help visitors connect with their public lands such as at the Ranger Desk at REI Co-op's Seattle store.
 The Wing Luke Museum of the Asian Pacific American Experience in Seattle's International District is managed as a Park Service Affiliated Area.
-The Redlining Heritage Trail, a joint project between the National Park Service, Wing Luke Museum of the Asian Pacific American Experience and the Northwest African American Museum, raises awareness and understanding about the profound social and economic impacts that housing exclusion still has on Seattle's Asian and African American communities.
+The Redlining Heritage Trail, a joint project between the NPS, Wing Luke Museum of the Asian Pacific American Experience and the Northwest African American Museum, raises awareness and understanding about the profound social and economic impacts that housing exclusion still has on Seattle's Asian and African American communities.